When Hiring Managers Go Silent… Getting Ghosted!

 If you do get ghosted, there are several things you should keep in mind:

-Don’t Give Up.
 Resendes tells a story of a client who came to The Barrett Group for career coaching six months after being ghosted by a company.
 Although he felt like he was a perfect fit during the interviews, he got no response to inquiries about his applicant status.
 He grew discouraged and gave up.
-His career coach convinced him he had little to lose in following up again, so he called the company and was greeted with a surprising exclamation: “Thank God you’ve called!
+His career coach convinced him he had little to lose in following up again, so he called the company and was greeted with a surprising exclamation.
+“Thank God you’ve called!
 We wanted to hire you but misplaced our hiring files and didn’t know how to reach you!”
-The client swore that the coaching fee was the best money he’d ever spent because he would not have called the company again on his own.
+The client swore that the coaching fee was the best money he’d ever spent.
+He said he would not have called the company again on his own.
 The takeaway: If you are running short of options, you have no reason to stop following up.

-If schadenfreude is your thing, you’ll be interested to learn that ghosting now cuts both ways.
+If schadenfreude (getting pleasure from another’s unfortune) you’ll be interested to learn that ghosting now cuts both ways.
 The incidence of job applicants blowing off scheduled interviews or even accepting jobs only to fail to show up for work without notice or further contact is on the rise.
 The trend has been reported not only by professional social network, LinkedIn and many news organizations, but also by the Fed.